 MBTI constructs (preferences):

 4. Structure: Judging or Perceiving.
-Refers to how one interacts with the outer world — with a preference towards getting things decided, or for staying open to new information and options.
+This refers to how one interacts with the outer world — with a preference towards getting things decided or staying open to new information and options.WHY?

-Why identify personality traits it is important?
+Why identify personality traits it is essential?

 - Any user modeling will be complete without a personality profile.
 We know now that most human decisions are driven by personality and mood.